anyproto/docs/intro/setting-up-your-profile/space-settings.md

 ### Choose your Homepage

 Your homepage is what you will see each time you open Anytype.
-By default, your homepage has been set to a pre-installed 'Dashboard' object whih serves to get your oriented within your space.&#x20;
+By default, your homepage has been set to a pre-installed 'Dashboard' object which serves to get your oriented within your space.&#x20;

 However, you can change your homepage by using the dropdown menu in your space settings and choosing between your graph, your last opened object, or a specific object you've created.